zwave-js/node-zwave-js/packages/cc/cc.api.md

 //
 // @public
 export function getCommandClassStatic<T extends CCConstructor<CommandClass>>(classConstructor: T): CommandClasses_2;

+// Warning: (ae-missing-release-tag) "getEffectiveCCVersion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getEffectiveCCVersion(ctx: GetSupportedCCVersion, cc: CCId, defaultVersion?: number): number;

 // Warning: (ae-missing-release-tag) "getEnergyProductionScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //